SuperMarcus/NineAnimator/README.md

 There are some limitations to NineAnimator's ability to download and playback videos:

-- NineAnimator only supports downloading videos from a selection of [video sources](#video-sources)
+- NineAnimator only supports downloading videos from a selection of [streaming sources](#video-sources)
 - Downloaded videos are only available to local playback.
 You may encounter problems playing offline episodes on AirPlay devices, and, if you are connected to a Google Cast device, NineAnimator will still attempt to fetch online resources for playback.

 ## Screenshots